Nicaragua, Costa Rica and Panama in

-On the way back we spotted a beautiful cemetery, Cementerio Municipal, located maybe 1 kilometer from the center of Granada.
-Many of the tombs were decorated with the stone sculptures.
+On the way back, we spotted a beautiful cemetery, Cementerio Municipal, located maybe 1 kilometer from the center of Granada.
+Many of the tombs were decorated with stone sculptures.
 Unfortunately, we had no time for it, but those of you who like elaborate necropolises should consider a visit.

 The rest of the day we spent doing our favorite thing - just hanging out in cafes.

 We chose perfect timing for visiting Central America - Easter.
 As almost everybody is Catholic here, the celebrations were splendid.